rbxluau/disk-spy/README.md

 ## Limitations & To-Do / Improvements

-* No conflict handling: the code will call `File.CopyTo` without overwrite options; existing files with the same name will cause exceptions.
-Consider using `file.CopyTo(target, overwrite: true)` or adding more robust conflict resolution.
 * No logging: add structured logging to track what was copied, errors, timestamps, etc.
 * No file filters: add white/black lists, file size limits, or file type filters to avoid copying large or unwanted files.
 * No concurrency control: copying large trees is synchronous and may block the event loop.
 Consider copying in a background worker and reporting progress.